LedgerHQ/wallet-api/packages/wallet-api-manifest-validator/README.md

   <p align="center">
     <a href="https://developers.ledger.com/docs/dapp/manifest">About the manifest</a>
     ·
-    <a href="">Report Bug</a>
+    <a href="https://github.com/LedgerHQ/wallet-api/issues/new/choose">Report Bug</a>
     ·
-    <a href="">Request Feature</a>
+    <a href="https://github.com/LedgerHQ/wallet-api/issues/new/choose">Request Feature</a>
   </p>
 </p>

 ## Quick intro

-The manifest Validator is a typescript package that checks if your manifest.json file meets the requirements for Ledger Live App manifest submission.
+The manifest Validator is a typescript package that checks if your `manifest.json` file meets the requirements for Ledger Live App manifest submission.

 To achieve this, the package uses [JSON Schema](https://json-schema.org/), a vocabulary for annotating and validating JSON documents.

-In top of that, we us the [AJV](https://ajv.js.org/) and [AJV-errors](https://www.npmjs.com/package/ajv-errors) libraries which provides more possibilities. (please refer to [AJV Github](https://github.com/ajv-validator/ajv) to know which version of JSON Schema we use )
+In top of that, we us the [AJV](https://ajv.js.org/) and [AJV-errors](https://www.npmjs.com/package/ajv-errors) libraries which provides more possibilities (please refer to [AJV Github](https://github.com/ajv-validator/ajv) to know which version of JSON Schema we use).

 ## Installation